-Welcome to www.n-georgia.com Discover the Beach Institute African-American Cultural Center in Savannah GA - Established in 1865 as the city's first school built specifically for African Americans.
+Welcome to www.n-georgia.com Visit the Beach Institute African-American Cultural Center in Savannah Georgia - Established in 1865 as the city's first school built specifically for African Americans.
 Today, the Beach Institute is a center for a rich

 Home